iredmail/docs/en_US/installation/0-install.iredmail.enterprise.md

   contacts (CardDAV) and ActiveSync), you need a lot more memory.
 Consider 16 GB memory to support 500 ActiveSync clients.

-## Request a free trial license or purchase one
+## Get a License (OPTIONAL)

+iRedMail Enterprise works without a license, but more features are available with a valid license.

-Please sign up or login to [iRedMail Store](https://store.iredmail.org/) to either request a free trial license or purchase one.
+You can sign up or login to [iRedMail Store](https://store.iredmail.org/) to either request a free trial license or purchase one.

 ## Download and run the installer